tozd/node-reactive-postgres/README.md

     control this delay based on requirements for a particular query
   * lower this value is, higher the load on the database will be, higher it is, lower the load will be
-* `mode`, default `columns`: in which mode to operate, it can be:
+* `mode`, default `changed`: in which mode to operate, it can be:
-  * `columns`: for every query results change, provide only which row and columns changed, this does not require an additional query to the database to fetch updated results data
+  * `columns`: for every query results change, provide only which row and columns changed
-  * `changed`: for every query results change, fetch and provide also updated results data, but only those columns which have changed
+  * `changed`: for every query results change, provide new values for changed columns, too
-  * `full`: for every query results change, fetch and provide full rows of updated results data, both columns which have changed and those which have not
+  * `full`: for every query results change, provide full changed rows, both columns which have changed and those which have not
-* `batchSize`, default `0`: when mode is `changed` or `full`, in how large batches (for how many changes) do we fetch data for one refresh, 0 means only one batch per refresh
-  * batching introduces additional delay between a change happening and emitting of the corresponding change event
-  * lower the number is (except for 0), more queries to the database are made to fetch data
 * `types`, default `null`: [custom type parsers](https://node-postgres.com/features/queries#types)

 ##### `'start'` event `()`